samehBF/iot-hands-on/README.md

 ### Step 1.2 Set up development environment

-- Update and Upgrade you PI firmware:
+- Update and Upgrade you PI firmware (Do not do it now since you just downloded Noobs):
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade